 Understanding HPP

-Say the login endpoint was "/api/v0/send-otp".
-Following was the POST request body for generating OTP:
+Say the login endpoint was "/API/v0/send-otp".
+Following is the POST request body for generating the OTP:

 {